unicornsurvey/legalpage_template/terms.md

 >limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement or
 >course of performance.

->{{COMPANY}} its subsidiaries, affiliates, and its licensors do not warrant that a) the Service will function
+>[COMPANY] its subsidiaries, affiliates, and its licensors do not warrant that a) the Service will function
 >uninterrupted, secure or available at any particular time or location; b) any errors or defects will be
 >corrected; c) the Service is free of viruses or other harmful components; or d) the results of using the
 >Service will meet your requirements.